sdh07/X-Creation-Prompts/Meta Prompt.md

       1. Auto Run Section: Prints the updated Auto Run Section.
       2. Priming Prompt: Prints the updated Priming Prompt section.
       3. Confirm Understanding: Prints the updated Confirm Understanding section.
-      4. Workflow Steps (Steps 1-7): Prints the updated Steps.
+      4. Workflow (Steps 1-7): Prints the updated Steps.
+      5. Confirm Understanding: Prints the updated section.
-      5. Appendix
+      6. Appendix
-      5.1 Commands: prints the updated commands.
+      6.1 Commands: prints the updated commands.
-      5.2 Roles: prints the updated or roles, inserts new roles at the end, formatted according to the Roles Template.
+      6.2 Roles: prints the updated or roles, inserts new roles at the end, formatted according to the Roles Template.

 ---